jxxcarlson/elm-tar/README.md

    Download.bytes ("test.tar") "application/x-tar" bytes
 ```

-Just put more pairs `(fileRecord, content)`in the list above toarchive more files.
+Just put more pairs `(fileRecord, content)`in the list above to archive more files.

 There is a small test app in the `examples` folder of the GitHub repo that shows how this is done.

-## Bug

-__One problem__ in case anyone gives this a try in its current rough state.
-When multiple files are in the archive, I can see the files using `Atom`, as well as their contents,  When I extract the files, only the first one is untarred.
-No error message is given.
-Don’t have a diagnosis yet.

 ## References

-I've used [Wikipedia](https://en.wikipedia.org/wiki/Tar_(computing) as my reference for the tar file format.
-Is there somethig better?
+I've used https://en.wikipedia.org/wiki/Tar_(computing) as my reference for the tar file format.